 While you shouldn't hesitate to report truly unethical behavior, don't go overboard.
 It's one thing to point out a destructive coworker and another to become the office snitch.
 If the matter is minor or merely irritating, a gentle conversation with the coworker is all that's necessary.

-Learn more about navigating the modern workplace by following the links on the next page.
+Learn more about navigating the modern workplace by following the links below.